ludwigbacklund/ludwigfyi/src/blog-posts/the-mom-test.md

 ### If they haven't looked for a solution already, they won't look for yours.

 During your conversations you will unearth a lot of problems that people face.
 Some of them are worth exploring further, others aren't.
-To make that distinction you can ask a simple but very effective question: "what have you tried to fix that?".
+To make that distinction you can ask a simple but very effective question: "What have you done to try and fix that?".
 If the answer is in the vein of "Well... nothing so far, I'm used to dealing with it" you'll see that the problem wasn't that critical to begin with.
 Some problems are just easy to whine about but ultimately don't make any difference to the bottom line.

 ## Conversations - A balancing act